pytroll/pytroll/web/source/index.rst

 The available pytroll python packages at the moment are:

 * pyresample_ for resampling satellite data
-* mipp_ for reading weather satellite data
+* mipp_ for reading (mostly HRIT/LRIT formated) weather satellite data
-* mpop_ for processing weather satellite data
+* mpop_ for reading and processing weather satellite data
 * python-bufr_ for reading bufr files
 * pycoast_ for putting coastlines, borders and rivers on an image
 * pyorbital_ for computing satellite orbital parameters and reading TLE's